No products in the cart

-Kisspeptin-10 is an important mediator of endocrine signaling when a person hits puberty as well as during reproduction.
-It can affect the mood and behavior of a person and encourage the development and regulation of blood vessels and renal function, discouraging cancer cell proliferation and metastasis.
-Also known as metastin, this peptide can affect the gonadotropin-releasing hormone or GnRH.
+Kisspeptin-10 research suggests the peptide is an important mediator of endocrine signaling when a person hits puberty as well as during reproduction.
+It may affect the mood and behavior of a person and encourage the development and regulation of blood vessels and renal function, discouraging cancer cell proliferation and metastasis.
+Also known as Metastin, this peptide appears to affect the gonadotropin-releasing hormone or GnRH.

 Molecular Formula: C63H83N17O14